Robotic process automation technologies or RPA, are mostly used to replace manual tasks with others that can be executed automatically.

 This includes activities such as file management, scan, open and sends emails, get and enter information from/into applications, get data from documents, manage spreadsheets, etc.

-A nontraditional use of RPA technology is applications integration, where this type of tools allows applications to be integrated by replacing the manual steps that would be required to get the data from one application and entering it into another application.
+Nontraditional use of RPA technology is applications integration, where this type of tool allows applications to be integrated by replacing the manual steps that would be required to get the data from one application and entering it into another application.

 When the volume of information to integrate is considerable, the traditional integration approach es the most appropriate.
 But when integrated data is not updated frequently, the use of RPA can be a good choice to easily integrate applications.